“There has never been a gift offered that makes you swallow your pride

 Praying the Psalms: Emotions at Work #4 - Joy and Anger (Chris)

-Emotions at Work #4 - Joy and Anger
+Listen to Emotions at Work #4 - Joy and Anger

 Lesson Plan